konstantin-larin/AlphaZero_Chess/README.md

 # What is this fork about?
-Adding supervised learning, thereby creating a Supervised + RL hybrid model Maybe creating game styles based on elo rating or some grandmasters
+Adding supervised learning, thereby creating a Supervised + RL hybrid model.

+Maybe creating game styles based on elo rating or some grandmasters

 # AlphaZero_Chess